akshaynew2011/Tournament_Planner/README.md

 ### Swiss Tournament Project
-This project is a part of Udacity's Full Stack Developer nanodegree program, Developing a simple Swiss Tournament Matching System.
+This is second side project of Software Development

 The project uses Python 2.7 and PostgreSQL.